 It was a meeting of friends and family beyond national borders.
 And we hope that this is the first of many more such events.

 To end the day, we heard a testimony about Hyo Jin Nim (Father Moon’s eldest son who has passed away) from Mr. Harugai who served as the pianist in Hyo Jin Nim’s band for 15 years.
+He also played a piece for us and showed us a performance from his time with Hyo Jin Nim.
+After his talk, he personally pulled aside the musicians in the group and gave them personal words of encouragement and guidance.

 Everyone was touched by the experience today that hopefully will lead to a deeper and greater heartistic connection to Father and Mother Moon and the Japanese culture now and in the future.